ctfdavis/use-next-query-params/README.md

 }
 ```

-Note that `null` and `undefined` values are not added to the urlQuery parameters.
+Note that `null` and `undefined` values are not added to the query parameters.
 This is to prevent
 the query parameters from being polluted with unnecessary values.

 ### `createNextRouterAdapter`